Troubleshooting Your AQ 12.1 Setup

 On some Windows systems, you may see "MDAC cannot be installed on this system" if your copy of Windows does not have all the latest updates.
 To resolve this, update your copy of Windows using Windows Update, then re-run the Collaboration Setup.
 If these updates do not resolve the error, contact the Incline Software Technical Support team for assistance.

 If you see an "Error 1918" message, then your current MDAC components are probably mismatched.
 If this happens during setup, keep clicking "Ignore" to continue with the setup.
 When it finishes, go to the Windows Start button, Control Panel, Add/Remove Programs.
 Click on Ancestral Quest Collaboration Support, then click the Change/Remove button.
 When this runs, you will be asked if you want to Modify, Repair, or Remove.
 Choose the Repair option.
 After the repair is complete, Collaboration should work normally.

 If this doesn't resolve the issue, just click the Microsoft Data Access Components link below to download and install the latest components directly from Microsoft.
 Then re-run the latest Ancestral Quest setup.

 If setup runs successfully, but you see an error like "A required .DLL file (LTKRN10N.DLL) could not be found" when you run AQ, simply re-run the latest setup and select the "Repair" option when it appears.
 You can also repair the installation by clicking the Start button, selecting Settings, Add/Remove Programs, and clicking the Change/Remove button for Ancestral Quest 12.1.

 Other Collaboration Errors (After Installation)

+If your setup runs successfully but collaboration does not work, re-run the separate Collaboration Setup and see if that resolves the issue.
 If collaboration still does not work, click here to check the status of the collaboration server and to view additional troubleshooting instructions.